branneman/SpeedyImages/readme.md

 The application will return an exit code of 0 on success, 1 on error.

 ## Roadmap
+ - Refactor for maximum reuse of code.
+ - Add support for iterating a directory recursively.
+ - Refactor tests to python native unittests
  - Add tool binaries for posix systems.
  - Rename project to 'SpeedyImages':
    - Add jpeg support with jpegoptim, jpegrescan, jpegtran.
    - Add svg support with svgo.
- - Add support for iterating a directory recursively.
- - Refactor tests to python native unittests
- - Add a GUI.
+ - Add a GUI (Tk?
+GTK?
+Qt? wx?).